Heshamshaban001/Metasploitable1-walkthrough/README.md

  nmap

-  nmap -sV -sC 192.168.1.3 -p 23 --script vuln get some result saerchsplit for telnet linux coulden't verfy that the service is vulnerable
+  nmap -sV -sC 192.168.1.3 -p 23 --script vuln get some result search sploits for telnet Linux couldn't verify that the service is vulnerable

  25/tcp   open  smtp        Postfix smtpd
  -----

- nmap -sV -sC 192.168.1.3 -p 23 --script vuln get some result the service is vurnalble to two mitm attacks (which i skiped) enumerating the user using smpt-user-enum tool getting me this result --
+ nmap -sV -sC 192.168.1.3 -p 23 --script vuln get some result the service is vulnerable to two mitm attacks (which i skipped) enumerating the user using smpt-user-enum tool getting me this result --

  192.168.1.3:25 Users found: , backup, bin, daemon, distccd, ftp, games, gnats, irc, libuuid, list, lp, mail, man, mysql, news, nobody, postfix, postgres, postmaster, proxy, service, sshd, sync, sys, syslog, user, uucp, www-data

-bruteforcing the password using hydra but authentication not enabled on the server
+brute forcing the password using hydra but authentication not enabled on the server

  53/tcp   open  domain      ISC BIND 9.4.2
 ----
- using nmap engine found CVE-2008-0122 CSSV 10.0 vulnebilitys that causes Denial Of ServiceExecute CodeMemory corruption
+ using nmap engine found CVE-2008-0122 CSSV 10.0 vulneraries that causes Denial Of Service Execute Code Memory corruption

- There are not any metasploit modules related to this CVE or any working online exploit
+ There are not any Metasploit modules related to this CVE or any working online exploit

  80/tcp   open  http        Apache httpd 2.2.8 ((Ubuntu) PHP/5.2.4-2ubuntu5.10 with Suhosin-Patch)
 ---
- running nmap , searching edb and mfs couldn't verfy vulnerability for the exact version of the service
+ running nmap , searching edb and mfs couldn't verify vulnerability for the exact version of the service

  139/tcp  open  netbios-ssn Samba smbd 3.X - 4.X (workgroup: WORKGROUP)
       445/tcp  open  netbios-ssn Samba smbd 3.0.20-Debian (workgroup: WORKGROUP)